 - Work within new teams or with different people.

 - Report to a different manager.

 You must make reasonable adjustments for people who you know or think might be disabled because of the problems they are having at work.
 So, if someone tells you they have a disability or illness that is affecting the way they can do their job you have a duty to make reasonable adjustments.

 A change in responsibilities can mean that employees who have not previously told you about a disability because they did not need reasonable adjustments now find it difficult to do their job.
 For example, someone who is now required to travel between sites or offices may for the first time reveal that they find this difficult because of a non–visible, visual or mobility impairment.

 Additional responsibility or stress may also aggravate existing conditions such as irritable bowel syndrome, migraines, heart problems or a mental health problem such as depression.

 It is also important for disabled employees who have new managers to have the opportunity to discuss reasonable adjustments they need with them.
-Disabled employees should not be required to re-negotiate adjustments that have previously been agreed, but new managers do need to understand the adjustments and their implementation.
-Using a ‘workplace adjustment plan’ available from the Business Disability Forum will help this process.
+Disabled employees should not be required to re-negotiate adjustments that have previously been agreed, but new managers do need to understand the adjustments and their implementation to review and change them if necessary.
+Using a Tailored Adjustment or ‘workplace adjustment plan’ available from the Business Disability Forum will help this process.

 - Their attendance is poor or deteriorates.